MISP/misp-book/categories-and-types/README.md

 *   **filename|authentihash**: A checksum in md5 format
 *   **filename|ssdeep**: A checksum in ssdeep format
 *   **filename|imphash**: Import hash - a hash created based on the imports in the sample.
+*   **filename|impfuzzy**: Import fuzzy hash - a fuzzy hash created based on the imports in the sample.
 *   **filename|pehash**: A filename and a PEhash separated by a |
 *   **filename|sha224**: A filename and a sha-224 hash separated by a |
 *   **filename|sha384**: A filename and a sha-384 hash separated by a |